 We love the griddle attachment for our oven for sandwiches like this, but you could also just use a big frying pan or a cast iron skillet.

-Tips: The most important thing about a hot sandwich like this is that crust!
+Tips: The most important thing about hot tuna melts sandwiches like this is that crust!
 Nothing's worse than a grilled sandwich that has poorly toasted bread or burnt bread.
 Keep your griddle or pan at about medium and cook each side for about 3-4 minutes, until you bread is nice and golden brown and the cheese has melted.

 Again, sliced vs. grated cheese and the thickness of your bread will make a difference in cooking times.

-This sandwich is your answer for the perfect grilled sandwich that's full of nutrition, too!
+This tuna sandwich is your answer for the perfect grilled sandwich that's full of nutrition, too!

 Serve It With